AMfeta99/Generative_AI/ColorWizard/README.md

   Algorithms often struggle to identiy dentify objects/materials, and their spatial relationships while coloring.
 Colorization algorithms may assign colors based solely on local image features, potentially leading to unrealistic color choices.
 For instance, it may struggle to distinguish between a brown bear and a polar bear.

 - ### 4.
 Perceptual Color Constancy
   Humans have the ability of compensating for variations in lighting conditions, allowing us to perceive object colors as relatively consistent despite changes in illumination.
 This is know as 𝐂𝐨𝐥𝐨𝐫 𝐂𝐨𝐧𝐬𝐭𝐚𝐧𝐜𝐲 and is hard to handling/mimic in the image colorization task.
 Since the models need to also ensure color consistent with the perceived lighting in the scene.

 - ### 5.
+Color Bleeding
+  Color bleeding, or color inconsistency, happens in image colorization when predicted colors blend between or contaminate neighboring regions.
+This occurs because algorithms often rely on local image features and might struggle to distinguish between different objects with similar grayscale values, leading to unrealistic color transitions and a lack of sharp boundaries.

+- ### 6.
 Computational Complexity

 ### Metrics
 PSNR (Peak Signal-to-Noise Ratio)